julianapeace/Get-My-Pup/readme.md

 ## KEY FEATURES
-- [x]Three User Types: 'Not Set', 'Owner', 'Shelter' Shelters have admin privileges like Add/Delete/Edit/Mass-delete dogs.
+- [x] Three User Types: 'Not Set', 'Owner', 'Shelter' Shelters have admin privileges like Add/Delete/Edit/Mass-delete dogs.
 Owners can only query.
 'Not Set' can only view dog database.
-- [x]A record of deleted animals can be exported into a CSV
+- [x] A record of deleted animals can be exported into a CSV
-- [x]A function to add 100 dogs to the database including AI sentence generation
+- [x] A function to add 100 dogs to the database including AI sentence generation
-- [x]Notifications when dogs are found
+- [x] Notifications when dogs are found
-- [x]Secure authentication
+- [x] Secure authentication
-- [x]Multi-part form entry for simple usability
+- [x] Multi-part form entry for simple usability

 --------
 ## Developer Notes
-### Group Project Week: October 16-25
+### Group Project Week: October 16, 2017 - October 25,2017

 ## What your project does?
 Our project is the solution to answer Houston's currently fragmented animal databases.